ARRYTHEBEAST/HandsOnMachineLearningStudy/Chapter 4/Chapter4_notes.md

 How does this work?

     Model computes a weighted sum of the input features, however it outputs a the logistic of this result.

+### Softmax regression:
+This means generalizing a classification logistic regression for multuple classes.

+This used 'Cross Entropy' as its cost funtion.

+## Summary

+various ways to train linear models
+1. closed form equations
+2. gradient descent
+    1. Batch
+    2. Minibatch
+    3. Stochastic

+How to regularize the linear models:
+1. Ridge
+2. Lasso

+How to plot learning curvves and analyze them and how to implement early stopping.

+Logistic Regression and Softmax regression.